Chapter One: Introduction

 Chapter Two: Literature Review

-This chapter reviews literature on the effects of poor teacher – student relationship on academic performance of biology students in Nigeria.
+This chapter reviews literature on the effects of social media on youth development in Nigeria.
 The literature is presented under sub-headings derived from the study’s research questions.
 Gaps to be filled by the present study are highlighted.

 Chapter Three: Research Methodology

 This chapter deals with the methodology and the research instrument to be used in getting data for the study.
-This study uses descriptive survey type.
-The target population consist of some selected secondary schools in Agege Local Government area of Lagos State as case study.
+This study uses a descriptive survey type.
+The target population consisted of some selected secondary schools students.
 Relevant statistical tool in the SPSS will be used for data analysis.

 Chapter Four: Data Analysis